cns-iu/xmacroscope/documentation/structure.md

  - **aisl-clientdb**- Client side implemention of the aisl-api, using RxDB
  - **clientRun**- SMM client application for the run experience
  - **serverGraphQL**- Central server for GraphQL system and database interface
- - **mav**- Make a Viz - The generic part of the Make a Viz experience that can be applied to multiple kinds of exhibits